tjackh007/summer-rocketry-project/README.md

 ## Rocket Selected

-The selected rocket kit is a beginner-level LOC Precision rocket.
+The selected rocket kit is a beginner-level LOC Graduator Precision rocket.
 The project will focus on safe assembly, simulation, and flight planning rather than custom motor or propellant development.

 ## Tools and Software